-Our cash equivalents are comprised of money market funds, commercial paper, and corporate debt securities.
+Our cash equivalents are comprised of money market funds and U.S. government and agency securities.
 We measure these investments at fair value.
-The fair value of cash equivalents held in money market funds is determined based on "Level 1" inputs.
+The fair value of cash equivalents held in money market funds and U.S. treasury securities is determined based on "Level 1" inputs.